bobbylim/ansible/README.md

 # Ansible
-Just a random collections of ansible playbooks
+Just a random collections of ansible playbooks to provision VM on Azure.

 Requirements:
 - Ansible installed